AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ## Authentication flow

-When the Experience Cloud integration is enabled, administrators use the following workflow to authenticate and access Commerce projecs.
+When the Experience Cloud integration is enabled, administrators use the following workflow to authenticate and access Commerce projects.

 1. Log in through the Experience Cloud sign in page.